paazmaya/mainichikatarenshu/README.md

 Hash of data verified.
 ```

-For a full day I was flashing and flashing, changing configuraytion in ESP-IDF project, but once flashing with
+For a full day I was flashing and flashing, changing configuration in ESP-IDF project, but once flashing with
 `espflash`, the ouput told that the older bootloader was still being used.

 Finally it turned out that espflash has its own bootloader provided when not using esp-idf-sys package in the project.